damhian/damhian/README.md

 - 🌱 I’m currently learning **Laravel 10, Django, Web3 AKA Blockchain**

-- 👯 I’m looking to collaborate on **Laravel, React, Python and Web3 Project**
+- 👯 I’m looking to collaborate on **Laravel, React, NextJS, Python and Web3 Project**

-- 💬 Ask me about **React, Laravel, Python**
+- 💬 Ask me about **React, Laravel, PHP, Python**

 - 📫 How to reach me **david.mayshiogie@protonmail.com**

-- ⚡ If I have time, **I love to play some football or futsal and also badminton**
+- ⚡ If I have time, **I'd like to play some football or futsal, and also badminton.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">